Health at Work – How to win over hearts and minds for a wellbeing program – Financial Times

-“Implementing a wellbeing programme at work is a daunting prospect.
+“Implementing a wellbeing program at work is a daunting prospect.
 You might be trying to change entrenched unhealthy work cultures with staff in multiple location and with many different needs.
 Budgets can be tight and you might meet considerable resistance at first.
 The payoffs, however, can be vast.

 At United Utilities, a water company in north-west England that serves 3m homes and 200,000 businesses, safety lias always been paramount.
 But four years ago, the company decided to raise its game and try to improve the wellbeing of its 5,300-strong workforce.
 Rebecca Eaton was hired as lead health and wellbeing business partner to manage the improvement.